How to fix your Apple Pencil if it’s not working with your iPad

-More often than not, the Apple Pencil just works.
+More often than not, the Apple Pencil or Apple Pencil 2 just works.
 But if you're having an issue with Apple's stylus not responding in apps, disappearing from Notification Center's battery menu, or refusing to turn on, we've got some simple tips to help you troubleshoot it back to health.

 Tighten the nib